samrudh/Faculty-Workshop-RIT-Machine-Learning-Applications/README.md

-# Faculty-Workshop at RIT: Machine Learning Applications
+# Faculty-Workshop: Machine Learning Applications
 This repository is for the FDP workshop on Machine Learning Applications organized by RIT, Maharashtra

  * Programming Language: Python